Ssalvador221/Ssalvador221/README.md

 - 🌎 I'm from Florianópolis, Sc - Brazil
 - 😎 A very extrovert guy
-- 📚 I’m currently studying Golang and my personal development
+- 📚 A developer which gains more experience day by day.
+Always learning something new.
-- ⚡ Fun fact: I speak three languages Portuguese, Spanish and English
+- ⚡ Fun fact: I speak three languages.
+Portuguese, Spanish and English.
 - 🎮 Gamer in my free time

 ## 📲 Social Media